zoran-cuckovic/QGIS-visibility-analysis/Reference output/Parameters.md

 Earth curvature: Yes
 refraction: default

 *NB.
-This ouptut is produced by a procedure described in [a use case] (http://zoran-cuckovic.from.hr/qgis-viewshed-plugin-a-tutorial/).
+This output is produced by a procedure described in [a use case] (http://zoran-cuckovic.from.hr/qgis-viewshed-plugin-a-tutorial/).
 Note the difference between normal and fine algorithm options.